Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 ```
 `PROGRESSION`

 The fight will be mainly about hitting the weakspot on its back.
-The window of opportunity to hit it becomes even less the more health it loses, and you'll basically need to wait in between its attacks to attack it.
+If you hit its weakspot, or also finishing the Dance Mode successfully, the spiders disappears to make tiny spiders appear.
+Best way to deal with them is by doing a charged up normal Soul Robber combo followed immediately by a Soul Spin.
+This will hit the majority of the spiders while also bringing them more towards you.
+This is also especially powerfull with a Soul Robber Lvl 2.

-The spiderwebs won't deal damage, but will bind you to leave you open for any other of its attacks.
-Wait for these attacks at a distance while also standing on any of its sides.
-Wait for it by standing on its sides and then dodge it and move to its weakspot.
-Also stand a fair bit of distance to get ready for its charge and jump attack.
+The spiderwebs won't deal damage, but will bind you to leave you open for any of its other attacks.
+You can baits these attacks by standing on each of its sides and dodging at the right time.
+It will also make its weakspot exposed to an attack, if you're fast enough to reach it.
+This attack changes when the Mega Spider reaches half health by shooting 3 spiderwebs instead of 1.
+You have to either wait for an opportunity at a distance or trying to dodge each of the spiderwebs.

-At half health, it'll start to shoot three projectiles at a certain rhythm; it'll shoot 2 in quick succession, then waits a bit and shoots the third.
-You can try to dodge the 2 projectiles while standing in any of its sides to apply the strategy for them.

-If you hit its weakspot, or complete a Dance Mode successfully, the spider becomes many tiny versions of itself.
-Best way to deal with these is to, of course, hit them with Soul Robber.
-Level 2 Soul Robber is much more effective because of the wide attack that it gets.
-Charged Soul Spin will also do the trick as it'll also attract enemies to you to hit more of them.

-After the fight you'll get the Valentine's Day Door and the key to Dr. Finklestein's Lab.
+The charge and jump attack can take you off-guard if you're positioned too close to the spider, especially becoming faster as his health drops.
+Standing on its sides should give you at least some time to reach due to the spider needing to turn itself towards you to attack.
+These attacks do make his weakspot easier to hit.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248515.png">